ebenezergraham/Resume/README.rst

 Notes
 =====

-You are free to take my .tex file and modify it to create your own resume.
-However, you're prohibited to use my Resume for anything else without my permission, though!
+You are free to fork this Resume repository and modify it to create your own resume.
+Just make sure you star the repository before forking.
+However, you're prohibited to use my Resume for anything else without my permission!

-Good luck!
+At Your Service!